ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/for2py.md

 ## Program Analysis: for2py

-The core functionality of `for2py` is that of extracting the syntactic structure of the input code in the form of an _abstract syntax tree_ (AST), which is then written out in a form suitable for subsequent analyses.
-Idiosyncracies of the Fortran language make it non-trivial and time-consuming to construct a Fortran parser from scratch, while most available Fortran parsers are part of compilers and closely integrated with them, making the extraction of the AST difficult.
-The only suitable Fortran parser that we found, and which we use in `for2py`, is the open-source tool `OFP` (Open Fortran Parser).
+The core functionality of `for2py` consists of extracting the syntactic structure of the input code (Fotran) in the form of an _abstract syntax tree_ (AST), which is then written out in a form suitable for subsequent analyses.
+Idiosyncracies of the Fortran language make it non-trivial and time-consuming to construct a Fortran parser from scratch; also most available Fortran parsers are part of compilers and closely integrated with them, making the extraction of the AST difficult.
+The only suitable Fortran parser we have found, and which we use in `for2py`, is the open-source tool [Open Fortran Parser](https://github.com/OpenFortranProject/open-fortran-parser), `OFP`.
 While its functionality as a Fortran parser fits our needs, `OFP` suffers from some shortcomings, e.g., an inability to handle some legacy constructs and handling a few other constructs in unexpected ways, that require additional effort to work around.

 ### Architecture

-The architecture of the `for2py` Fortran-to-GrFN translator is shown below.
+The architecture of the `for2py` Fortran-to-GrFN translator is shown in Figure 8.
 It is organized as a pipeline that reads in the Fortran source code, transforms it through a succession of intermediate representations, as described below, and writes out the GrFN representation of the code along with associated Python code ("lambdas").

 ![for2py architecture](figs/for2py-architecture.png)

+**Figure 8:** for2py architecture

 The processing of the input source code proceeds as follows: